 Join Momentive (formerly SurveyMonkey) CEO Zander Lurie, Altimeter Founder Brad Gerstner, and Cowboy Ventures Founder Aileen Lee, as they discuss how proprietary insights drive the best data-driven investment decisions.

-Tune in to watch this webinar on Wednesday, August 11th at 10AM ET.
+Watch the recording of this BattleFin + Momentive Thought Leadership webinar from Wednesday, August 11th at 10AM ET.

 In the ever-evolving business landscape, Zander Lurie has proven himself a man comfortable with change.
 From his start with Pricewaterhouse-Coopers to positions with JPMorgan Chase, to leading roles with CNET Networks, CBS Interactive, GoPro, and his current responsibility as CEO of Momentive, Zander has taken whatever the world has thrown at him, and changed business for the better.
 This could be because of his no-nonsense, do-whatever-it-takes attitude.
 Or maybe it’s his wide range of interests, and passion for taking on new challenges.